 On the other hand, Zynga Slingo shut down about a year after I wrote this post originally.
 While the creepy smiling Joker may be gone, Slingo itself still lives on… as a generic casino website that banked on the twenty-year-old franchise’s name.
 At least in the UK, as the website I saw referenced British pounds and features themed Slingo games based on hit UK game shows like Deal or No Deal and Who Wants to be a Millionaire?.

 It’s a shame, really.
 Slingo is one of those games that defined late-’90s online gaming for the casual crowd outside of You Don’t Know Jack Online and Acrophobia.
-It deserves a better fate than this.
+It deserved a better fate than this.